jlevy/lft/README.md

 As one of the best engineers I know describes it, "good engineering is moving fast but not painting yourself into a corner."

+### Three Types of Complexity

+Often, using a single word for multiple things can lead to a lot of confusion.
+Complexity is one of those words.

-Another important way to frame this statement, originally due to Fred Brooks: good engineering involves exploring the *essential* complexity of a problem and possible solutions without adding too much *accidental* complexity.[^nosilverbullet][^naturalcomplexity] Having too much accidental complexity is a common way engineering becomes ineffective.[^techdebt]
+Another important way to frame the concept of good engineering is originally due to Fred
+Brooks: good engineering involves exploring the *essential complexity* of a problem and possible solutions without adding too much *accidental complexity* that distracts and hinders your ability to find solutions to problems.[^nosilverbullet] Having too much accidental complexity is a common way engineering becomes ineffective.[^techdebt]

+In fact, I think it's worth distinguishing three kinds of complexity that arise in
+engineering:

+- **Natural complexity:** If you are building an airplane, you need a good understanding of aerodynamics and materials science, which are governed by quite complex interactions of the laws of physics.
+  This is natural complexity.
+  It involved inherent consequences of mathematics and the laws of physics.
+  It is *ultimately consistent.

+  *Engineers should always try to understand natural complexity.*

+- **Feature complexity:** On the other hand, if you are building a messaging platform, you will discover your users (and competitors) like features such as emoji reactions and generative-AI stickers.
+  These make your product significantly more complex as you try to make your users happy.
+I'll call it *feature complexity* and it really is the complexity of human desires.
+It is not well defined and subjective but under your control.

+  *Engineers should exercise careful judgement about when to explore feature complexity.*

+- **Accidental complexity:** As you build something, it invariably becomes more and more complex.
+Most large, popular software is so complex few normal people can even hold all the details in their mind.
+  But a lot of it is details that don't really matter in the design process.
+  Accidental complexity arises not from nature or from human desires but from the engineering process.

+  *Engineers should try to avoid or reduce accidental complexity.*

 <div class="boxed-text">

-*The **hard part of engineering** is understanding and exploring **essential complexity** while managing **accidental complexity**.*
+*The **hard part of engineering** is understanding and exploring **essential complexity** (natural complexity and feature complexity) while managing **accidental complexity**.*

 </div>

-This is true whether you're a human developer or an LLM.
-And it's one more thing that *doesn't* change with progress in AI.
+Note this is true whether you're a human developer or an LLM agent.
+It's one more thing that *doesn't* change with progress in AI.

 ### Why Don't Apps Have the Features We Want?